 I have made independent arrangements to travel to the country – do I have any rights?

-If you cancel your trip you may lose money if the travel companies you have booked with are not offering free cancellation.
+If you cancel your trip you may lose money if the travel company you have booked with is not offering free cancellations on its arrangements.
 However, the vast majority of booking companies should be able to help.

 Can I claim for any losses from an insurer?